JBtallgrass/UFO/README.md

 ________________________________
 The assignment surrounded assisitng the client with the enhancement of their webpage.
 Current development of the webpage and dynamic table are working as intended, but the client would like a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 Our assignment is to aid in developing the following additonal filters city, state, country, and shape.
 These filters are in additon to date.

+🛸**All items are located in the Static folder of this repository** 🛸

 __________________________________
 ## 👽 Overview of the webpage
 The user will begin on the landing page, which provides a quick summary of the project.
 This is where the user is enticed to continue beyond the webpage introduction.